Welcome to our Digital Heritage collection!

 Melrose is a small suburban community located approximately seven miles north of Boston with a geographic area of 4.76 square miles and a population of 28,150 people.
 Settled in the 18th century, the area was known as Pond Feilde after its central body of water, now called Ell Pond.
 Initially part of colonial Charlestown and then Malden,

 Melrose was incorporated as a town in 1850 and adopted a city charter in 1900.
-Melrose has a city government of a mayor and board of aldermen.
+Melrose has a city government of a mayor and city council.

 With the advent of the railroad in the early 19th century, Melrose became an attractive place to live for those who worked in Boston, and it retains that residential character to this day.
 Many of the city’s residences and Main Street buildings date from the Victorian era of the late 19th century.